Keypads and Card Readers

 KEYPADS

-There are many different keypads, each with their own set of advantages, to choose from.
+There are many different keypads to choose from, each with its advantages.
 When you look for a keypad for your place of business, think about which features can benefit your business.
-Below is a list of some of the attractive features available in the keypad world.
+Below is a list of some attractive features available in the keypad world.

-- Interact with electric or magnetic locks, the security system, elevator controls, gate controls, and more
+• Interact with electric or magnetic locks, the security system, elevator controls, and gate controls.

-- Programmable to locks out users after a certain number of failed code attempts
+• Programmable to lock out users after a certain number of failed code attempts

-- A 4 to 6 digits long combination will offer 10 thousand to a million combination possibilities
+• A 4 6-digit combination will offer 10 thousand to a million combination possibilities.

 CARD READERS AND KEYCARDS